InternetInternet Speed

 • PS5 & Xbox: 50–100 Mbps is enough for stable online gaming

-• PC Gaming: 50–100 Mbps works for casual play, but 100 Mbps+ is better for competitive gaming or streaming
+• PC Gaming: 50–100 Mbps works for casual play, but 100 Mbps+ is better for competitive gaming or streaming, especially on performance-focused systems like the Clevo NH70 gaming laptop.

 Across all platforms, the real difference comes from ping and stability rather than just download speed.